awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

 1. In the navigation bar, on the top\-right, take note of the Region in which you'll be creating the VPC\.
 Ensure that you continue working in the same Region for the rest of this exercise, as you cannot launch an instance into your VPC from a different Region\.
-For more information, see [Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Regions and Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. In the navigation pane, choose **VPC dashboard** and choose **Launch VPC Wizard**\.
 **Note**